squid-cache/squid-cache.github.io/Features/CacheManager.rst

 http_access allow manager localhost http_access deny manager
 }}}
  {i} This default has been updated to accommodate changes in [[Squid-3.2]].
+For older squid the squid.conf entries may appear different.

-The first ACL is the most important as the cache manager program interrogates squid using a special '''cache_object''' protocol.
+The first ACL is the most important as the cache manager program interrogates squid using a special '''cache_object://''' protocol.
 Try it yourself by doing:
 {{{
 telnet mycache.example.com 3128
 GET cache_object://mycache.example.com/info HTTP/1.0